RxLaboratory/DuME/src-docs/docs/lut-converter.md

 If you have to convert LUTs, *DuME* is able to handle a lot of different formats thanks to *OCIO*.

+!!! warning
-You will need a working build of the *OCIO* tool `ociobakelut`, a command-line tool included in *OpenColorIO*.
-You can set its path in the settings of *DuME* to activate these LUT tools.
+    To be able to use the baker, you need a working build of the *OCIO* tool `ociobakelut`, a command-line tool included in *OpenColorIO*.
+You can set its path in the settings of *DuME*.

 *DuME* can convert LUTs [from all formats supported by OCIO](https://opencolorio.readthedocs.io/en/latest/guides/using_ocio/using_ocio.html#supported-lut-formats), and to these formats:

 - __Discreet / After Effects / Autodesk (*.3dl)__\*